pingcap/docs/glossary.md

 - `hot-region-scheduler`: Balances the distribution of hot Regions
 - `evict-leader-{store-id}`: Evicts all leaders of a node (often used for rolling upgrades)

-### SST
+### Static Sorted Table / Sorted String Table (SST)

-Static Sorted Table, Sorted String Table, or Sorted Sequence Table (SST) is a file storage format used in RocksDB.
+Static Sorted Table or Sorted String Table is a file storage format used in RocksDB (a component used by the [TiKV Storage Engine](/tikv-overview.md)).

 ### Store